dxpawn/OOP-DictionaryProject/README.md

 Highlights:
 -  Bifurcated dictionary functionality, encompassing both English-Vietnamese and Vietnamese-English lexicons.
 -  The repositories for linguistic data within this application are contained within two distinct text files, named E_V.txt and V_E.txt respectively.
+-  Integration of Sic Bo game for entertainment purposes, providing a brief respite from the rigors of linguistic study.

 ## UML diagram